-There were no liabilities measured at fair value on a recurring basis as of December 31, 2018 and December 31, 2019.
-There have been no transfers between fair value measurement levels during the year ended December 31, 2018 and 2019.
+There were no liabilities measured at fair value on a recurring basis as of December 31, 2020 and 2019.
+There have been no transfers between fair value measurement levels during the years ended December 31, 2020 and 2019.
+In addition, there were no assets or liabilities measured at fair value on a non-recurring basis as of December 31, 2020 and 2019.